 Blood tests.
 Blood tests may be done to check for substances that are released by some tumors.
 These are called tumor markers.

-These tests will show where and how much cancer there is in your child's body.
-These are important things to know when deciding how to best treat the cancer and what outcomes to expect.
+These tests will show where the tumor is, how big it is, and if it's cancer (malignant) or not cancer (benign).
+If your child has cancer, these tests provide important information when deciding how to best treat the cancer and what outcomes to expect.
 Some types of cancer use standard staging systems of numbers and letters to note this information and whether the cancer has spread.
 Brain tumors are not staged this way because they usually don't spread.
 Instead, when planning treatment and predicting outcomes, your child's healthcare providers will look at things like:

 The exact type of tumor